ShaunHan/acat/docs/_build/html/_sources/ga.rst.txt

 As an example we will find the convex hull of NixPt405-x truncated octahedral nanoalloys using the ASAP EMT calculator.

-The script for the genetic algorithm looks as follows:
+The script for a parallel genetic algorithm looks as follows:

 .. code-block:: python